-In three months the plant was breaking even financially, in six months it was at budget and by the end of the year, it was $1 million ahead.
+In three months, the plant was breaking even financially; in six months, it was a budget and by the end of the year, it was $1 million ahead.

 All of this was possible because the new manager was able to go into this dysfunctional environment and create a culture of trust where there had only been fear before.
 He earned the loyalty of the employees by valuing their work and by being fair and responsive; in return, they gave him the best work they had ever done.